 Why Camp Needs Your Support…

-A note from Jill and Jason, the directors of Wild Life Camp:
+A note from Jill and Jason (Sarge), the directors of Wild Life Camp:

 We started Wild Life Camp because it is important to us to contribute to our community, and we know that camp makes a difference – camp puts our experience into action locally.
 Since 2011, camp has been providing a safe place for kids to get active and engaged, to build friendships, foster creativity, and experience the value of community.
 Kids grow at camp.
 Kids thrive at camp.
 Kids belong at camp.